 Lastly, we have the cube for bottoms.
 Here, you may want to pack:

 Start by folding the casual trousers and your travel pants.
-If you’re in the market for a good pair of travel pants, I swear by the Anatomie Skyler pants.
+If you’re in the market for a good pair of travel pants, here are best black travel pants for women!

 They’re nice and lightweight, and you can dress them up or down.
 I’ve worn them to hike Machu Picchu, to dress up and speak at conferences, and just for about any occasion.